By Donna Cardillo, RN, MA, CSP, FAAN

 It is said that your audience will forget much of what you said after the presentation is over, but they will long remember the stories that you told.
 Develop your own stories; don’t use those of other speakers.

 Draft a copy of your presentation.
 Speak it out loud, while alone, and revise it as necessary.
-Then speak your presentation into a tape recorder and play it back.
+Then speak your presentation into an audio recorder and play it back.
 This will allow you to time the program and listen to the content as well as your delivery style.
 Edit and revise the program as necessary and then re-record.
-This redone version of the audiotape can serve as a learning tool.
-You can listen to the tape over and over again while riding in the car, exercising, etc. This will help to give you “ownership” of the material and make it more familiar.
+This redone version of the audio can serve as a learning tool.
+You can listen to the recording over and over again while riding in the car, exercising, etc. This will help to give you “ownership” of the material and make it more familiar.

 You may consider having someone else listen to it, too, for feedback during the revision phase.
 Make notes for yourself in outline form on large white index cards for the actual presentation.